 Now that you're familiar with how to manage Live webcam effects, let's take a closer look at what's involved with broadcasting your screen.
-AlterCam provides users with a couple different options when it comes to displaying screens during a real-time chat.
+AlterCam provides users with a couple of different options when it comes to displaying screens during a real-time chat.
 Perhaps you'd like to show your audience something that you have on your computer.
-Maybe you don't have access to a webcam but you'd still like to present certain visual elements while chatting.
+Maybe you don't have access to a webcam, but you'd still like to present certain visual elements while chatting.
 Either way, AlterCam offers a unique set of solutions to both of these challenges.

 With AlterCam you can display anything that's showing on your desktop by altering the size and position of your webcast window.

 Under the Background tab, you'll notice an option for Screen.
 Click this to reduce your webcam display to a small picture-in-picture inside of the larger frame.